Michael Aaron Rockland: America on the international stage

-As already suggested, Rockland's interest in America and the international scene began during his diplomatic career.
+Rockland's interest in America on the international scene began during his diplomatic career.
 His first book, Sarmiento's Travels in the United States in 1847, concerned the Argentine President, Domingo Faustino Sarmiento, and his friendship with Americans such as Ralph Waldo Emerson, Henry Wadsworth Longfellow, and Horace Mann, about which virtually nothing had been known before.
 In this book he argued that the United States had all but ignored its sister nations of the hemisphere and that the time had come for Americans to "look South."

 Rockland next edited America in the Fifties and Sixties: Julián Marías on the United States, after Marías, then Spain's leading living philosopher, recruited him to take on this project.

 Rockland's years in Spain were the inspiration for a memoir, An American Diplomat in Franco Spain.
-The memoir includes chapters on days Rockland spent essentially alone with Martin Luther King and Senator Edward Kennedy in Madrid, as well as the embassy's involvement in an infamous Cold War incident where the United States accidentally dropped four unarmed hydrogen bombs on Spain.
+The memoir includes chapters on days Rockland spent essentially alone with Martin Luther King Jr. and Senator Ted Kennedy in Madrid, as well as the embassy's involvement in an infamous Cold War incident where the United States accidentally dropped four unarmed hydrogen bombs on Spain.

 Much of the action in Rockland's first novel, A Bliss Case, takes place in and concerns India.
 The New York Times called it "written with a light touch and a near-perfect ear for humbug".

-Regardless of the literary form he employs, Rockland is a strong proponent of writing and teaching about the United States from a transnational perspective.
-He has been aided in this endeavor through invitations to lecture abroad in numerous countries.
+Personal life

+Rockland and his first wife, Mae Shafter, had three children, David, Keren and Jeffrey.
+Rockland and his second wife, Patricia Ard, had two children, Joshua and Kate.
+He had 13 grandchildren and two great grandchildren.

+Rockland's historic home in Morristown, New Jersey, was used as the setting of the 1998 Meryl Streep film One True Thing.

+Rockland died on March 22, 2026, at the age of 90 in Morristown, New Jersey.

 Awards and honors

-Being awarded four Fulbright fellowships—to Argentina, Uruguay, Peru, and Norway—has also enhanced his transnationally oriented focus.
+He was awarded four Fulbright fellowships—to Argentina, Uruguay, Peru, and Norway.
 Other awards have included the Mary C. Turpie National Teaching Award in American Studies in 1997 and the Scholar-Teacher Award of Rutgers University in 2003.

-Rockland's book, Sarmiento's Travels in the United States in 1847 was chosen by The Washington Post as one of the "Fifty Best Books of the Year".
+Rockland's book, Sarmiento's Travels in the United States in 184,7 was chosen by The Washington Post as one of the "Fifty Best Books of the Year".
 Similarly, his novel, A Bliss Case, was chosen by The New York Times as one of the "Fifty Notable Books of the Year".

 Rockland's long career writing and teaching about New Jersey was recognized in 2013 when he received the Governor Richard J. Hughes Award from the New Jersey Historical Commission for "lifetime achievement and contributions to New Jersey history".